John Treloar (museum administrator): Establishing the War Memorial

+Early years of the War Memorial

 Treloar became the acting director of the Australian War Museum in 1920 after Gullett resigned from the position and became head of the Australian Immigration Bureau.
 Gullet later wrote the official history of Australia's involvement in the Sinai and Palestine Campaign.
-Treloar was 26 years of age at the time he became director of the Museum and was responsible for the difficult task of establishing the institution.
+Treloar was 26 years of age at the time he became director of the museum and was responsible for the difficult task of establishing the institution.
 He was delighted to have been appointed to the role, and gave Bean a commitment that he would do his best.

-Between 1920 and 1922 Treloar personally undertook much of the work associated with developing the Museum's first major exhibition, which opened in Melbourne's Royal Exhibition Building on Anzac Day 1922.
+Between 1920 and 1922 Treloar personally undertook much of the work associated with developing the museum's first major exhibition, which opened in Melbourne's Royal Exhibition Building on Anzac Day 1922.
 This included writing the captions to all items placed on display.
 He has been criticised for not delegating this work, but it reflected a desire to ensure that inaccuracies in the captions did not detract from other aspects of the museum given that they would be closely read by veterans and other knowledgeable visitors.
 Steve Gower, the director of the AWM from 1996 to 2012, judged that Treloar was probably correct to handle the captions himself given their importance.
 During this period the staff of the Australian War Museum were also responsible for providing administrative support for a program to distribute captured German equipment as war trophies to the Australian states.
 Treloar was a member of the committee overseeing this effort, and the associated administrative load came close to overwhelming him.

 Treloar continued to expand the Australian War Museum's collections during the 1920s.
 For instance, in 1921 he wrote to all the Australian Victoria Cross recipients of World War I or their families to ask that they donate their wartime diaries or other personal items.
-The Museum also actively sought the wartime diaries and letters written by other members of the AIF; Treloar hoped that these records would allow a psychological study to be conducted on the men who had joined the AIF.
+The museum also actively sought the wartime diaries and letters written by other members of the AIF; Treloar hoped that these records would allow a psychological study to be conducted on the men who had joined the AIF.
 Taking up an idea of Bean's, Treloar oversaw the development of several dioramas depicting key Australian battles of the war and engaged professional artists to make the models.
 Several of the dioramas produced in the 1920s remain on display in the AWM and are among its most popular exhibits.
 Treloar also oversaw the completion of the artworks which had been commissioned from the official war artists during World War I and, in collaboration with Bean, ordered additional works.
 The institution was renamed the "Australian War Memorial Museum" in 1923, most likely on Treloar's suggestion.